 This Vanguard ETF is an “ex-U.S.” offering, meaning it is designed to exclude companies in the United States to ensure the holdings don’t overlap with any domestic stock ETFs.
 However, VXUS’s massive portfolio of nearly 8,500 stocks still includes plenty of familiar names, including Japanese automaker Toyota (TM), Swiss consumer products giant Nestlé (NSRGY), British integrated oil firm Shell (SHEL), and Korean electronics giant Samsung, to name a few.

 In an interconnected global economy, it’s a bit naive to think that multinational companies only rise and fall based on their local economies.
 That’s true for big U.S. names as well as the international giants that lead this Vanguard ETF.
-So if you want international diversification to truly play broad economic trends in 2024, consider layering VXUS into your portfolio.
+So if you want international diversification to truly play broad economic trends in 2024 and 2025, consider layering VXUS into your portfolio.

 Want to learn more about VXUS?
 Check out the Vanguard provider site.